sy77777en/video_annotation_folk/labels_markdown/lighting_setup/dynamic_effect/index.md

 - A video containing a seamless morphing effect.

-- A shot where an object transitions smoothly into another.
+- A shot where an object transitions into another.

 - A sequence featuring fluid transformations between shapes or forms.